noodlelover1/coreus/README.md

 ## License

-This code is under MIT License, wich means that you can do anything you want with the code, but there isn't any warranty of liability or any responsability.
+This code is under AGPL v3.0 License, wich means that you can use the code but you must :
+- Credit the original repo
+- Make a list of changes you made
+- Redistribute the code under the AGPL v3.0 license only
+- Remain the code open-source

+See the full license in the LICENSE file
 ## Devs TODO list

 - [ ] [URGENT] Better proxy integration + new APIs